 Charitable remainder trusts

-Charitable remainder trusts (CRTs) pay income to you for your lifetime or for a specified number of years, after which the assets you placed in the trust go to Connecticut Public.
-CRTs offer partial charitable income tax deductions, potential for increased income as well as up-front capital gains tax avoidance.
+Charitable remainder trusts (CRTs) pay income to you for your lifetime or for a specified number of years, after which the assets you placed in the CRT go to Connecticut Public.
+CRTs offer partial charitable income tax deductions, potential for increased income, as well as, up-front capital gains tax avoidance.

 Gift of remainder interest in residence